njeffers/wpseo-woocommerce/README.md

 Changelog

+### 12.3: November 13th, 2019
+Bugfixes:
+* Fixes a bug where hidden products would show in the XML sitemap.

+Other:
+* Sets the minimum required WordPress version to 5.2, and the minimum PHP version to 5.6.20.

 ### 12.2: October 15th, 2019
 Enhancements:
 * Shows a floating `Save changes` button on the Yoast SEO for WooCommerce admin page when the normal button is not visible in the browser window.